 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 SubscribeSmall or large, company workforces can be a diverse mix of generations.
-To be able to keep great talent and recruit the best new hires, benefits teams should be prepared to offer the best possible packages.
-The trick comes when offerings must appeal to a wide variety of needs, from early-career goals to late-career financial planning.
+To be able to keep great talent and recruit the best new hires, benefits teams should be prepared to offer the best possible packages of employee benefits.
+Offerings must appeal to a wide variety of needs, from early-career goals to late-career financial planning.

 Your employees have much in common.
-Boomers, Gen Xers and Millennials like a flexible schedule, whether it's an office that's remote-work friendly or one where workers can adjust their start and end times in order to drop off children at school or pick them up in the afternoon.
+Boomers, Gen Xers, Millennials and Gen Zers like a flexible schedule, whether it's an office that's remote-work friendly or one where workers can adjust their start and end times in order to drop off children at school or pick them up in the afternoon.
 They like work/life balance and want to be able to enjoy their downtime outside of regular office hours.

 Don't make assumptions based solely on an employee's age.
 Younger hires aren't all eager to find that next big job title — they actually want challenges and education so you can reward them with promotions based on great work.
-And you shouldn't assume that your older employees are eagerly eyeing retirement, write the employment experts at Monster.com:
+And you shouldn't assume that your older employees are eagerly eyeing retirement.
+For example, senior employees can utilize a phased retirement option offered by federal government agencies.
+This allows them to work part time while taking partial retirement benefits and spending 20 percent of their work time mentoring colleagues.

 When asked about attracting millennials, one professional blogger notes you have to offer more than just a good paycheck.